 “Phase III drug trials were very positive.
 Patients did NOT see the side effect statin users complain of.
 And doctors will want to use this non-statin in combination with statins to get the LDL levels below 70.
 As with any new drug, the first 6 months of use in the general population will be critical in discovering any unexpected side effects once it gets into general use.”

-Side effects and possible cardiovascular risk have been the concern with Esperion in the past, as I recall, probably partly because the FDA is quite aware that a new anti-cholesterol drug is likely to be prescribed to millions of otherwise fairly healthy people, so it’s important to not screw up (this isn’t like a cure for an untreatable cancer, most people are on statins as a preventive and doing OK with that, despite the side effects, so the risk of making things worse is an important consideration).
+Side effects and possible cardiovascular risk have been the concern with Esperion in the past that have delayed the approval process, as I recall, probably partly because the FDA is quite aware that a new anti-cholesterol drug is likely to be prescribed to millions of otherwise fairly healthy people, so it’s important to not screw up (this isn’t like a cure for an untreatable cancer, most people are on statins as a preventive and doing OK with that, despite the side effects, so the risk of making things worse is an important consideration).

-Longtime readers might recall that this was also a favored stock of Dr. KSS starting back in 2014 (he who wrote biotech columns for us for a couple years), and it saw highs of over $110 and lows of around $10 in not much more than a year back in 2015 and 2016.
-The story has come quite a long way since then, with some large Phase III studies started a few years ago that have finally finished, providing more evidence of the safety of ESPR’s drugs and their ability to reduce cholesterol (if maybe not some of the more dramatic hoped-for outcomes beyond that), and it’s on the strength of those studies that they applied for marketing approval in May… and now we wait.
+Longtime readers might recall that this was also a favored stock of Dr. KSS starting back in 2014 (he who wrote biotech columns for us for a couple years), and it saw highs of over $110 and lows of around $10 in not much more than a year back in 2015 and 2016 as hopes for approval rose and fell.
+The story has come quite a long way since then, with some large Phase III studies started a few years ago that finally provided more evidence of the safety of ESPR’s drugs and their ability to reduce cholesterol (if maybe not some of the more dramatic hoped-for outcomes beyond that), and it’s on the strength of those studies that they applied for marketing approval a year ago and received that approval earlier this year.

-The odds of FDA rejection seem pretty low, partly because they’ve already responded to some FDA concerns and partly because bempedoic acid has been somwhat “validated” by the deals they’ve made this year (for European rights with Daiichi Sankyo, and for a partial royalty-like financing deal with Oberland Capital that included a $125 million upfront payment a couple months ago).
-The FDA does not currently plan to hold an advisory committee meeting to discuss the applications, which probably means that there aren’t any big outstanding questions… though that’s not a guarantee either, and that could change.
-That’s not a contrarian opinion, though, from what I can tell most people assume it will get approved… and betting on something that a lot of people agree on does not necessarily produce outsize returns.
+As I wrote last August, the odds of FDA rejection seemed pretty low, partly because they’ve already responded to some FDA concerns for a few years, and partly because bempedoic acid has been somwhat “validated” by the deals they’ve made this year (for European rights with Daiichi Sankyo, and for a partial royalty-like financing deal with Oberland Capital that included a $125 million upfront payment last year).
+That was not a contrarian opinion, though, from what I can tell most people assumed it would get approved… and betting on something that a lot of people agree on does not necessarily produce outsize returns.
+Which is why the stock didn’t move so much on that approval — what moves a stock is surprise, and nobody was surprised that those drugs were approved on February 21 and February 26… here’s the chart of Esperion so far this year, the shares hit their high for the year (so far) as investors were betting on that FDA approval, and then dropped pretty sharply once the approvals came in — the stock was around $68 on February 20 and $60 on the 25th, and is right at about $44 as I update this: